 Minnesota State Community and Technical College welcomes high school students interested in the Post-Secondary Enrollment Options program.
-Success in college starts with how well you adjust to college-level classes and expectations.
+Success in college starts with successfully adjusting to college-level classes and expectations.

-To be successful in college you must accept responsibility for your choices and actions.
-You are expected be self-disciplined, have good study habits and to have time-management skills.
-A concurrent course is held to the same standards as a class taught on the college campus.
-Read your class syllabus carefully to understand what is expected of you to be successful in the class.
+To be successful in college, you must accept responsibility for your choices and actions.
+You need to have self-discipline, good study habits and time-management skills.
+Students in concurrent courses are held to the same standards as students in classes taught on the college campuses.
+Read your class syllabus carefully to understand what is expected of you in your class.

 Class attendance and active participation are critical to your success as a college student.
 Each instructor's attendance policy should be outlined in the course syllabus.
-It is important to engaged in classroom discussions and attend each class every day it meets.
+It is important to be engaged in classroom discussions and attend every class session.

 As a general rule, you will need to spend two hours of study time for each hour you are in class.
 College classes are more academically challenging, and your college GPA will affect your high school GPA and your future college career.

 Students are expected to be the sole author of their work and to acknowledge the authorship of others' work through proper citation and reference.
 Use of another person's ideas constitutes plagiarism and academic dishonesty and is prohibited conduct.
 The consequence of academic dishonesty is determined by the instructor and may include but is not limited to non-acceptance of submitted course work, failing grade on assignment, lower or failing grade in a course.
 The Academic Honesty and Integrity Policy, along with all other M State policies, can be found at www.minnesota.edu/policies/.